 A 1-1 draw at Tranmere was followed by a 1-0 win at Birmingham and a 2-0 win at home to Blackburn .

-Joe Royle bolstered the attack with the purchase of Lea Peacock from Mansfield, but he played a back seat role as The Blues went on to beat Ipswich 1-0 at Maine Road and Port Vale 2-1 at Vale Park, bad news followed, Andy Morrison’s season was over, he suffered a knee injury against Port Vale which could keep him out for at least six months.
+Joe Royle bolstered the attack with the purchase of Lea Peacock from Mansfield, Shaun Goater wasn’t too sure of the new signing, writing in his autobiography; ‘I knew I had no problem with [Lee].
+Within a few days he came into the dressing room and said “When do the lads go out?” from which I could tell that he was at City for just a good time.’ and Peacock went on to play a back seat roleas The Blues went on to beat Ipswich 1-0 at Maine Road and Port Vale 2-1 at Vale Park, bad news followed, Andy Morrison’s season was over, he suffered a knee injury against Port Vale which could keep him out for at least six months.
 Danny Granville’s loan move was confirmed to now be a permanent move.

 Back at Maine Road Joe Royle’s side marched on with their seventh home league victory on the trot beating Portsmouth 4-2, then in London drew 1-1 against QPR and beat second placed Charlton 1-0 and so after 18 games The Blues were top of the table on 39 points and a Premier League return beckoned.